Pompeo visits Mexico, is urged to reunite migrant families | New Country 923

 Despite positive statements from both sides, the upcoming transition of power in Mexico has the potential to further destabilize U.S.-Mexico relations if either leader takes aim at the other to appeal to his political base at home.
 They’re unlikely partners, as they occupy opposite ends of the political spectrum.

 Lopez Obrador has already announced his government will cancel a pending purchase of U.S. helicopters as an example of cost-cutting measures.
-The sale was initially promoted by the State Department as a move that would help a strategic partner fight against criminal organizations.
+The sale was initially promoted by Washington as a move that would help a strategic partner fight against criminal organizations.

 And November midterm elections in the U.S. bring the possibility that Trump could return to the rhetoric of his presidential campaign, which was derogatory toward Mexico.

-Associated Press writers Mark Stevenson, Peter Orsi and JoeBill Munoz in Mexico City contributed to this report.
+Associated Press writers Mark Stevenson, Peter Orsi, Christopher Sherman and JoeBill Munoz in Mexico City contributed to this report.